hyunkyu-Park/66DaysOfData/README.md

 __Day 15__

   I had a fender-bender today.
 I was totally exhausted because it was my first car accident.
   I literally considered whether to do study or not.
-However, 66 Days of Data challenge encourage me to study.
+However, 66 Days of Data challenge encouraged me to study.
   I do appreciate to #KenJee.

   ㆍ Made 2 base line codes with XGBoost and LightGBM of the Santander Customer Satisfaction from the Kaggle